 Top of Page

-The Cowlitz-Wahkiakum GIS Users Group meets in the Cowlitz County Administration Annex meeting room at 2:00 pm on the second Tuesday of odd numbered months.
+The Cowlitz-Wahkiakum GIS Users Group meets in the General Meeting Room at the County Administration building on the 1st Wednesday of the month from 3:00 - 4:30.

 Top of Page